 The amaBhungane Centre for Investigative Journalism NPC is a non-profit company founded to develop investigative journalism in the public interest.

-Through these activities, we hope to promote a free and worthy media, and open, accountable and just democracy.
+Through these activities, we hope to promote a free media, and open accountable and just democracy.

 AmaBhungane is isiZulu for the Dung Beetles.